ubc-bayes/mixinf/tests/README.md

 ### Directory roadmap
 * `targets` contains the targets that are approximated in the examples
 * `rkhs-kernels` contains the RKHS kernels that are used to define the KSD
-* `mixture-kernels` contains the kernels that are used to build the mixture
+* `kernels` contains the kernels that are used to build the mixture